Facelift Virginia Beach

 Note that a facelift will reduce the appearance of deep creases on the regions it targets, but it does not address skin quality, so it will not eliminate marks, discolorations, sun damage, or fine lines and wrinkles, especially those around the nose or upper-lip area.

 can be performed at the same time as a facelift in order to enhance the result by giving your skin a more even, smooth, and fresh appearance.
 Of course, skin treatments will also be available in the months and years after a facelift, so you can continue to address surface issues as they arise.

 How Long Will Facelift Results Last?

 Facelift surgery will turn back the clock five to 15 years.
 Once a facelift is completed, it is permanent in the sense that it never “lets go” and never suddenly “falls again.”
 The effects of facelift surgery are lasting and, years later, you will continue to look better than if you had never had a facelift at all.

-You can talk to Dr. Hugo about what to expect in the years after your facelift surgery, as well as the ways aging takes a toll on skin, fat, and other tissue before and after getting a procedure done.
+You can talk to Dr. Hugo about what to expect in the years after your facelift surgery in Virginia Beach, as well as the ways aging takes a toll on skin, fat, and other tissue before and after getting a procedure done.